 AI INVESTOR ALERT: Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Into C3.Ai, Inc. And Encourages Investors To Contact The Firm!

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
-06, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of C3.ai, Inc. or“the Company”) (NYSE: AI).
-Investors who purchased C3.ai securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: .
+NEW YORK, Sept.
+8, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of C3, Inc. ("C3" or "the Company") (NYSE: AI ).
+Investors who purchased C3 securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/AI .

 Investigation Details

-On September 4, 2024, C3.ai issued a press release announcing its financial results for fiscal first quarter 2025.
-Among other items, C3.ai issued second-quarter sales guidance in the range of $88.6 million to $93.6 million, falling short of analyst expectations.
-On this news, stock price fell sharply during intraday trading on September 5, 2024.
+On September 4, 2024, C3 issued a press release announcing its financial results for fiscal first quarter 2025.
+Among other items, C3 issued second-quarter sales guidance in the range of $88.6 million to $93.6 million, falling short of analyst expectations.
+On this news, C3's stock price fell sharply during intraday trading on September 5, 2024.

 What's Next?

-If you are aware of any facts relating to this investigation or purchased C3.ai securities, you can assist this investigation by visiting the firm's site: .
-You can also contact Peretz Bronstein or his client relations manager, Nathan Miller, of Bronstein, Gewirtz & Grossman, LLC: 332-239-2660.
+If you are aware of any facts relating to this investigation or purchased C3 securities, you can assist this investigation by visiting the firm's site: bgandg/AI .
+You can also contact Peretz Bronstein or his client relations manager, Nathan Miller, of Bronstein, Gewirtz & Grossman, LLC: 332-239-2660 .

 There is No Cost to You